PennyLaneAI/pennylane/README.md

 </p>

 <p align="center">
+  Announcing <strong>PennyLane Quantum Carnival</strong>.
 We're throwing a party to celebrate the 3rd anniversary of Pennylane's release!
-Throughout November, we will have special events, announcements, and releases, all happening under one big tent. <a href="https://pennylane.ai/carnival>Join the fun!</a>"
+Throughout November, we will have special events, announcements, and releases, all happening under one big tent. <a href="https://pennylane.ai/carnival">Join the fun!</a>"
 </p>

 <p align="center">